 - 1. Log in and open the workspace you want to modify. - 2.
-Add ?debug to the end of the URL, and refresh the browser page. - 3.
-Make sure that your user has the Toolbox Admin role assigned to it. - Click Database Toolbox in the left menu.
-This opens a new browser tab titled "Graph Structure - (Domain\Name)" with the Toolbox. - 5.
+Add?debug to the end of the URL, and refresh the screen. - 3.
+Make sure that your user has the Toolbox Admin role assigned to it. - 4.
+Click Database Toolbox in the left menu.
+This opens a new browser tab with the Toolbox. - 5.
 The Graph Structure screen should be selected by default.
 If it is not, click Graph Structure in the left menu. - 6.
 Click Graphical Edit in the top menu.